Euclideon: History

 In November 2018, Euclideon released a video unveiling what it calls a 'hologram arcade table'.
 In the video, Bruce Dell described it as an arcade table that uses 'holographic technology' to play games, and that the table 'creates objects out of light that float in the air about 90 centimeters away from the surface'.
-Euclideon displayed their hologram arcade table at IAPPA 2018 in Orlando, Florida.
+Euclideon displayed their hologram arcade table at IAAPA 2018 in Orlando, Florida.